• Sign up for free email newsletter

 massbay map

-A resident displayed this map of MassBay proposal to Select Board, with red star on right depicting possible housing location.
+A resident displayed this map of MassBay proposal to Select Board, with red star on the left depicting possible housing location.

 We’ve reached out to MassBay to learn about how to stay in the loop on these possible developments.